 What is a Fresh Sourdough Starter?

-The following are steps for making a fresh sourdough starter prior to baking if your sourdough starter is normally kept in the refrigerator:
+The following are steps for making a fresh sourdough starter for baking if your sourdough starter is normally kept in the refrigerator:

-For additional information on making fresh sourdough from scratch or any of our other products, contact us today via Live Chat, e-mail, or phone.
+For additional information on making fresh sourdough starter or any of our other products, contact us today!

 |Folding Bread Proofer|